 So you may as well settle in with a nice cool drink, cozy T-shirt, comfy sweatpants, and warm slouchy socks because the movie is over 2 hours long (2:11:00), and that’s because nearly an hour passes before there is anything even remotely resembling lesbian sex occurring.

 In all its ambiguity, the opening scene of Benedetta is symbolic of what will follow.
-It is unclear whether this precocious, sharp-witted girl has served as a conduit to bring down divine wrath against her persecutors, or she has merely engaged in an act of opportunistic theater – and that ambiguity will continue for the rest of the film, as the viewer is asked to determine whether Benedetta is saint or sinner, Jesus’ chosen wife or charlatan.
+It is unclear whether this precocious, sharp-witted girl has served as a conduit to bring down divine wrath against her persecutors, or she has merely engaged in an act of opportunistic theater (It’s pretty clear which it is)– and that ambiguity will continue for the rest of the film, as the viewer is asked to determine whether Benedetta is saint or sinner, Jesus’ chosen wife or charlatan.
 Wait!!
 “Chosen Wife?”

 I thought that Mary Magdalene was Jesus’ chosen wife?
 And, why is it that the Mother of Christ and a whore have the same name?
 See what I mean?
 What do you mean, you don’t?
 Well, keep reading because my disdain for the Catholic church becomes clearer by the end of this post.

-The first thing Benedetta will see when she arrives at the nunnery in Pescia, Tuscany, is a bawdy actor on a wooden stage outside the convent building with a torch to deter men in skeleton costumes from taking him.
+The first thing Benedetta will see when she arrives at the nunnery in Pescia, Tuscany, is a bawdy actor on a wooden stage outside the convent building with a torch to deter men in skeleton costumes from taking him (Away).
 Utter Absurdity.

 Then (nearly twenty years later,) we see Benedetta (Virginie Efira,) as a young adult nun having a vision of Jesus, as she is herself is now on stage playing Mary (Which Mary?) in a Passion play.

-To then emerge as a fully nude, and self assured Benedetta sexily sauntering up to Bartolomea and placing the former’s hand on Benedetta’s Hoo-Haa!!
+To then emerge as a fully nude, and self-assured Benedetta sexily sauntering up to Bartolomea and placing the latter’s hand on Benedetta’s Hoo-Haa!!